 Greenland.
 Searching for the bear from the top of an iceberg.

-Maintaining life in the small villages of the Arctic means maintaining hunting.
-I wouldn't say that hunting is useful in the Arctic, it's simply indispensable!
+The survival of small villages in the Arctic depends on the survival of hunting.
+I wouldn't say that hunting is useful in the Arctic, it's simply essential!

 Greenland.
 In their kayaks, the hunters wait for the narwhals to pass by so they can harpoon them.